jeromebaudot/taf/code/include/mimo_daq_lib/msis1_data.typ

     // Size calculated from Run conf parameters

     UInt32 _AcqHeadSzW8;    // Size of Acq header, can't be calculated by  sizeof ( MIS1__TBtAcqRawHead ) => Read in FRunConf
-    UInt32 _AcqMaxTotSzW8; // Maximum size of one Acq, it is calculated from Fr nb / Acq read at run configuration from run header record
+    UInt32 _AcqMaxDataSzW8; // Maximum data size of one Acq, it is calculated from Fr nb / Acq read at run configuration UInt32 _AcqMaxTotSzW8;  // Maximum size of one Acq, it is calculated from Fr nb / Acq read at run configuration from run header record

     // Acq